tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 ## Generics and methods

-If you are new to object oriented programming in R, you might be unfamiliar what the terms 'generic' and 'methods' mean.
-They are a form of 'polymorphism', where we can use a single function, called the 'generic' function, with different implementations for different classes (where one such implementation is called a 'method').
+If you are new to object oriented programming in R, you might be unfamiliar with what the terms 'generic' and 'methods' mean.
+They are a form of 'polymorphism', that allow us to use a single function, called the 'generic' function, with different implementations for different classes (where one such implementation is called a 'method').
 A well known generic is [`print()`](https://rdrr.io/r/base/print.html), which does different things for different classes.
-For example `print(1:10)` prints the numeric vector to the console, but `print(my_plot)` opens a graphics device to render the plot.
+For example `print(1:10)` prints the numeric vector to the console, but `print(my_plot)` opens a graphics device and renders the plot.

 ### Your methods for ggplot's generics